-where:
+where ResponderTransmitOffset is the value of the Responder Transmit Offset subfield in the TDD SSW Ack frame with the End of Training subfield set to 1, CountIndex is the value of the Count Index subfield in the respective TDD SSW or TDD SSW Ack frame, and AckCountIndex is the value of the Ack Count Index subfield in the transmitted TDD SSW Ack frame.

-ResponderTransmitOffset is the Responder Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield set to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is variable.
+Subsequent opportunities for the responder to transmit to the initiator are separated by the value of the Transmit Period subfield in the last TDD SSW Ack frame.

-CountIndex is the Count Index subfield value from the respective TDD SSW or TDD SSW Ack
+For the unscheduled TDD beamforming procedure, equations (7) and (8) establish transmit opportunities to exchange TDD Beamforming frames, and equations (9) and (10) establish transmit opportunities to exchange frames other than TDD Beamforming frames after TDD beamforming training completion with the target responder.

-AckCountIndex is the Ack Count Index subfield value from the transmitted TDD SSW Ack frame
+In the unscheduled TDD beamforming procedure, upon transmission of the last TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall follow the same procedure as the initiator in Section 10.42.11.2 with InitiatorTransmitOffset and ResponderTransmitOffset parameters given by Equations (9) and (10) instead of Equations (5) and (6).

-Equations (7), (8), (9) and (10) indicate the time offset calculation in case unscheduled TDD beamforming is performed.In case scheduled TDD beamforming is used, the initiator shall send TDD SSW and TDD SSW Ack frames in TDD slots assigned to TDD BF from the initiator to the responder.
-A responder shall send TDD SSW Feedback and Announce frames, the latter with a TDD Route element containing the results of the TDD beamforming, in the first BF TDD slot from the responder to the initiator.
+In the scheduled TDD beamforming procedure, the initiator shall send TDD SSW and TDD SSW Ack frames during BF TDD slots assigned to transmit from the initiator to the responder.
+The exchange of TDD Route elements takes place during non-beamforming TDD slots available to the initiator and the target responder after completion of the TDD beamforming training with the target responder.

 Editor: Change Section 10.42.11.5 as follows